Alberta Highway 1A: Brooks – Medicine Hat

 A former alignment of the Trans-Canada Highway between Brooks and Medicine Hat, through County of Newell and Cypress County, is locally referred to as Highway 1A.
 Running parallel to Highway 1, it runs to the south along the Canadian Pacific Railway mainline.
 The road is paved between Brooks and Highway 875, with long-term plans to pave it to Tilley, as well as some sections around Suffield.
 Between Tilley and Suffield, the road has both gravel and unimproved sections and serves as a local ranch-access road.
 Once in Cypress County, it is referred to as the Old Trans-Canada Highway, while in Redcliff and Medicine Hat, it goes by South Railway Avenue and Saamis Drive.

 Despite the Highway 1A name, the route is maintained by the local municipalities and is not part of the provincial highway system.

 Highway 1X

-Alberta Provincial Highway No. 1X is a spur highway between Highway 1 and Highway 1A approximately 7 km east of Exshaw near the western edge of the Stoney-Nakoda First Nation.
-It serves as the only Bow River crossing between Canmore to the west and Morley to the east, providing access to First Nations lands and communities in the area.
+Highway 1X is a spur highway between Highway 1 and Highway 1A approximately 7 km east of Exshaw near the western edge of the Stoney-Nakoda First Nation.
+It serves as the only Bow River crossing between Canmore to the west and Mînî Thnî to the east, providing access to First Nations lands and communities in the area.
 At 4.5 km in length, it is one of Alberta's shortest provincial highways.